 27. Home brewery on Plaza Vieja

 Privid name to Cervecería Factoría Plaza Vieja de la Habana.
-This small brewery, which is made up of a beer house and is perfect for visiting Old Havana on hot days.
+This small brewery, which is made up of a beerhouse and is perfect for visiting Old Havana on hot days.
 It is open daily from 12 am to 12 am.
-Price of beer up to 3 CUC.
+Price of beer is up to 3 CUC.
 We can choose from light or dark.

 28. Callejon de Hamel

 Epicenter of Afro-Cuban culture in Havana to Callejon de Hamel.
-Colorful buildings by Salvador González Escalona stand out in the colorful streets of Havana.
+Colourful buildings by Salvador González Escalona stand out in the colourful streets of Havana.
 Every Sunday, around noon, they seem to perform and you can watch music and rhumb live.
 In turn, by way of the last family.
 Callejon de Hamel is located along the streets of Hospital and Aramburu, not far from Malecon.

 30. Calle 23